Jordan Richards (footballer, born 1993): Southport

 Richards joined National League North side Southport on a free transfer on 12 January 2018.
 Richards scored his first goal in senior football in August 2018, direct from a free-kick, for Southport in a 3–1 defeat to Altrincham.

 Richards was released by Southport at the end of the 2018–19 season.
 He made 50 league appearances for the National League North club.
 During his time with Southport, Richards won both the Liverpool Senior Cup and Lancashire FA Challenge Trophy in the 2018–19 season.

 Farsley Celtic

 In July 2019, Richards signed for newly promoted National League North side Farsley Celtic.
 Richards was released from his contract by mutual agreement on 12 January 2022.

 Curzon Ashton

 Two days after departing Farsley Celtic, Richards signed for fellow National League North club Curzon Ashton.
 The move saw him link up with his former Farsley boss Adam Lakeland.
 Richards made his first appearance for Curzon on 15 January 2022, coming on as a substitute, against Kettering Town.
 Richards scored his first goal for the club against his former team Darlington in a 2-0 win on 15 April 2022.

+In May 2023, it was announced he had signed a new one-year contract with the club.

+In the 2023–24 season, Richards played in every league game and featured in the club's unsuccessful play-off campaign.